ashlia0420/Laptop-Recommendation/RESEARCH_LOG.md

 - can we make the system randomly delete the row?
 - how to export the dataset into csv file?
 - How to export the cleaned dataset as csv file and save the ipynb to specific loc
+- give me a build process.md so far need not answer everyquestions in the follwoing bas in whaever is not done yet leave it

 ---

-give me a build process.md so far need not answer everyquestions in the follwoing bas in whaever is not done yet leave it
+### Search queries
+-  types of laptops and their specifications
+-  laptop purchase guide
+-  what are the factors to check before buying laptops?